frandieguez/frandieguez.com/content/posts/install-oracle-database-xe-on-apple-sillicon/index.md

 docker exec -it oracle_database sqlplus
 ```

+For sure you can use [SQLDeveloper](https://www.oracle.com/database/sqldeveloper/) as well to connect to the database.

 ⸻

-And that’s it! 🚀 Now you have Oracle Database XE running on your Mac M1/M2 with a simple and efficient setup.
+And that’s it! 🚀 Now you have Oracle Database XE running on your Mac with Apple Sillicon with a simple and efficient setup.